St. Jean Baptiste Roman Catholic Church: Architecture

+Main building

 Exterior

 The building, which opened in the spring of 1913, is faced in limestone.
 Its west (front) facade is rich in ornament.
 The main entrance is located in a pedimented portico with full entablature on a high plinth supported by four Corinthian columns.
 This design is echoed with smaller pediments on each of the side entrances above carved festoon and scroll motifs.

 Above a broad cornice, twin bell towers rise to a total height of 150 ft at the corners.
 Their lower stages with canted corners have round-arched openings framed by pilasters.
 Above them an open circle of Corinthian columns supports a ribbed dome, topped by a smaller version of the top with a cross.
 These are echoes of the larger dome in the middle of the church that rises to 172 ft.
 Between the two towers, on the parapet, a statue of angels supporting a globe echoes the pediment below.
 The gabled, gently pitched roofs are sheathed in copper.

 On either side of the front facade, projecting entrance bays with windows are topped with a statue of an angel blowing a trumpet.
 The side elevations, of which only the north is visible from the street, have high round-arched windows and continue the cornice at the roofline.
 Pediments similar to those on the front grace the second story above the windows on either end of the transept.